 Tony Blair also admits that Western intervention techniques in the Middle East and North Africa are all failing. " We tried intervention with ground troops in Iraq.
 We tried intervention without putting troops down in Libya.
 And we tried not to intervene at all but to demand regime change in Syria.
 It's not clear to me that even though our policy didn't work (in Iraq in 2003), the following policies worked better ».

-(1) Headed by Sir John Chilcot, this commission (Iraq Inquiry) should have published its report normally in 2010 or 2011...
-But for various reasons, it was postponed several times, a "national scandal" we do not hesitate to say across the Channel (read Attorney Morris in the Mirror in 2014)
+(1) Headed by Sir John Chilcot, this commission (Iraq Inquiry) should have published his report normally in 2010 or 2011...
+But for various reasons, it has been postponed several times, a "national scandal" do we not hesitate to say across the Channel (see the attorney Morris in the Mirror in 2014)